zillow/luminaire/luminaire/docs/basic_usage_tutorial/outlier_batch.rst

 >>> print(lad_struct_obj)
 <luminaire_models.model.lad_structural.LADStructuralModel object at 0x7fc91882bb38>

 Luminaire allows some data-specific information to be added during the training process of the structural model through *preprocessing_parameters*.
-The *preprocessing_parameters* can either be specified by the user if the data-specific information is available through external sources OR can be obtained using `luminaire_models.exploration.data_exploration.DataExploration`_ .
+The *preprocessing_parameters* can either be specified by the user if the data-specific information is available through external sources OR can be obtained using *Luminaire DataExploration*.
 The data-specific information includes a list of trend changes, change points (data shifts), and start and end of the input time series.

 >>> de_obj = DataExploration(freq='D', data_shift_truncate=False, is_log_transformed=True, fill_rate=0.9)
 >>> data, pre_prc = de_obj.profile(data)